Pinocchio (f(x) album): Release and promotions

-"Pinocchio (Danger)"

 The full music video for "Pinocchio (Danger)" was released on April 19, 2011.
 F(x) had their first live televised performance after a year-long hiatus through KBS's Music Bank on April 22, 2011.
 The song "Gangsta Boy" was chosen to be part of the special performance.
-"Pinocchio (Danger)" won a total of 8 music show awards: 3 on Inkigayo, 3 on M!
-Countdown and 2 on Music Bank, the first win was on April 29 in Music Bank.
+"Pinocchio (Danger)" won a total of 8 music show awards: 3 on Inkigayo, 3 on M Countdown and 2 on Music Bank, the first win was on April 29 in Music Bank.
 The promotions of "Pinocchio (Danger)" ended on May 29.

-"Hot Summer"

-The music video for "Hot Summer" was released on June 17 through S.M.
-Entertainment's official YouTube account.
+The music video for "Hot Summer" was released on June 17 through SM Entertainment's official YouTube account.
 The first performance of the song was on June 17, on the show Music Bank.
 The song won 2 music show awards: one on Inkigayo on June 26 and another on M!
 Countdown on June 30.
 The promotions of the song and album ended on July 10, on Inkigayo.